-From Roswell to ‘The X-Files’ to Modern UFO Videos, How Our Obsession With Aliens Evolved Through the Decades
+From Roswell to ‘E.T.,’ ‘The X-Files’ and Modern UFO Videos, How Our Obsession With Aliens Evolved Through the Decades

 From 1950s alien invasion tales to modern UFO videos, the human fascination with aliens builds, and changes, with each generation.
 Photo: Aaron Foster / The Image Bank via Getty Images